 We apply the same analytically rigorous approach to investing across a number of systematic, discretionary, and hybrid strategies.

-A suite of benchmark-relative equity strategies that seek to generate attractive long-term excess returns through a systematic, risk-aware approach to stock selection.
+A suite of benchmark-relative long-only and extended equity strategies that seek to generate attractive long-term excess returns through a systematic, risk-aware approach to stock selection.

-The firm’s longest-running strategy; applies proprietary quantitative models based on perceived technical, event-driven, or fundamental inefficiencies in the global equity markets.
+Encompasses the firm’s longest-running strategy, which applies proprietary quantitative models based on perceived technical, event-related, or fundamental inefficiencies in the global equity markets.

 Engages in trading of systematic forecasts generally based on technical inputs or on macroeconomic data; instruments traded relate to equity indices, government bonds and interest rates, currencies, and commodities.

-Concentrates on relative-value trades involving, among other things, convertible securities, equity warrants, options, swaps, and associated hedging positions.
+Concentrates on relative-value trades involving, among other things, convertible and derivative securities.

-Involves a rigorous discretionary investment process that leverages the firm’s considerable alternative investment resources to pursue long-biased investments across a range of global assets.
+Involves a rigorous discretionary investment process that leverages the firm’s considerable alternative investment resources to pursue long-biased investments across a range of global asset classes.

-Invests in a broad range of asset-backed products—including agency and non-agency mortgage-backed securities and consumer assets—in both cash and synthetic markets.
+Invests in a broad range of asset-backed products—including mortgage-backed securities and consumer assets—in both cash and synthetic markets.